 6.1.
 Importance of Public Outreach.
-Due to the significant impact that a PSPS event may have on the community and customers, it is essential that early and accurate communications be conducted throughout the PSPS event coincides with local government, agencies, partner organizations (includes emergency management community and first responders, CALOES, county and local governments, independent living centers, and representatives of people/communities with access and functional needs), and customers.
-Effective communications are key to allow stakeholders to take preparatory actions that will mitigate the impact of a PSPS event on them.
+Due to the significant impact a PSPS event may have on the community and customers, early and accurate communications must be conducted throughout the PSPS event in coordination with local government, agencies, partner organizations (including emergency management community and first responders, CALOES, local governments, independent living centers, and representatives of people/communities with AFN), and customers.
+Effective communications are key to allow stakeholders to take preparatory actions to mitigate the impact of a PSPS event.
+It is also understood the importance of hosting community workshops to allow for community members to understand the process leading to a PSPS event.
+BVES hosts exercises and workshops with community to better prepare customers for a PSPS event.
+BVES also conducts public safety briefings with the CPUC related to de-energization events, including exercises.